AI-First in 2026: Why 68% of Funded Startups Have AI at Their Core (and How to Join Them)

 Step 2: Formulate the measurable outcome that AI can predict or produce

 AI doesn't sell.
 Results sell.
 Your repositioning must be formulated as: "We [measurable outcome] by using [your proprietary data] analyzed by our AI system."
+This formulation isn't a communication exercise — it's the backbone of your commercial offering, your fundraising slides, and your sales pitch.

 Example: "We reduce your supplier invoice processing time by 73% by connecting your ERP to our automatic verification agent."